128technology/docs/docs/cc_fips_otp_router_install.md

  The self-test is enabled on every subsequent reboot.
 If the self-test fails, the 128T service will not start.

-6. Perform the following steps to verify that FIPS security enforcment mode is enabled in the OS:
+6. Perform the following steps to verify that FIPS security enforcement mode is enabled in the OS:
  `openssl md5 /dev/null`
  Expected result:  `digital envelope routines … Disabled for fips`